thetrung/OpenDarkBASIC/README.md

       -DLLVM_DIR=/usr/lib/llvm/18/lib64/cmake/llvm\
       -DLLD_DIR=/usr/lib/llvm/18/lib64/cmake/lld

+* Clean up with `make clean` OR :

+       rm -rf build-Debug

 LLVM can usually be installed directly from  your  distributions  repositories.
-For example, Ubuntu users can simply install  `llvm-dev`, and CMake will detect it.
+For example, Ubuntu users can simply install  `llvm-dev` (or `llvm-devel` on Fedora), and CMake will detect it.

 It can also be [built from source](#building-llvm).